 Now the UPSC Prelims fever is over and most of the websites would have released unofficial Answer keys and many IAS aspirants who had appeared in the exam would have checked for the answer keys in order to check whether they would clear the prelims and move to the next stage of the exam or not.
 Hope, most of the aspirants would have checked the answer keys and would have calculated their approximate score.

-For those who still thinking on how to calculate the total score after negative marking, here we provide some idea on how to calculate the total score after negative marking.
+For those who still thinking about how to calculate the total score after negative marking, here we provide some idea on how to calculate the total score after negative marking.
 Firstly, check for the answers with the answer keys.

 Does UPSC have negative marking in the Prelims Exam?/Is there negative marking in UPSC prelims?